obogacz/spring-boot-kafka-demo/README.md

 - Kafka Producer
   - Dockerfile
   - Add container of producer to docker-compose.yml
-  - Configure by application.yaml which config params are used to create the kafka producer
   - Event Serializer (from spring.kafka.support or custom)
 - Kafka Consumer
   - Add basic kafka consumer